-• The purpose of a college essay is for admissions people to find out more about who you are and how you are able to write.
+• The purpose of a college essay is for admissions people to find out more about who you are as a student and person and how well you write.

 • Most college applications contain very short answer questions, short answer essays, and long answer essays.